awsdocs/aws-storagegateway-user-guide/doc_source/manage-on-premises-common.md

 **Note**
 The only proxy configurations AWS Storage Gateway supports are SOCKS5 and HTTP\.

-If your gateway must use a proxy server to communicate to the Internet, then you need to configure the SOCKS or HTTP proxy settings for your gateway\.
+If your gateway must use a proxy server to communicate to the internet, then you need to configure the SOCKS or HTTP proxy settings for your gateway\.
 You do this by specifying an IP address and port number for the host running your proxy\.
 After you do so, AWS Storage Gateway routes all HTTP traffic through your proxy server\.
 For information about network requirements for your gateway, see [Network and Firewall Requirements](Requirements.md#networks)\.

 The following procedure shows you how to configure SOCKS proxy for volume gateway and tape gateway\.
 For instructions on how to configure HTTP proxy for file gateway, see [To configure an HTTP proxy for a file gateway](#http-proxy)\.<a name="socks-proxy"></a>

 **To configure a SOCKS5 proxy for volume and tape gateways**

 1. Log in to your gateway's local console\.
-   + VMware ESXi—for more information, see [Accessing the Gateway Local Console with VMware ESXi](accessing-local-console.md#MaintenanceConsoleWindowVMware-common)\.
+   + VMware ESXi – for more information, see [Accessing the Gateway Local Console with VMware ESXi](accessing-local-console.md#MaintenanceConsoleWindowVMware-common)\.
-   + Microsoft Hyper\-V—for more information, see [Access the Gateway Local Console with Microsoft Hyper\-V](accessing-local-console.md#MaintenanceConsoleWindowHyperV-common)\.
+   + Microsoft Hyper\-V – for more information, see [Access the Gateway Local Console with Microsoft Hyper\-V](accessing-local-console.md#MaintenanceConsoleWindowHyperV-common)\.
+   + KVM – for more information, see [Accessing the Gateway Local Console with Linux KVM](accessing-local-console.md#MaintenanceConsoleWindowKVM-common)\.

 1. On the **AWS Storage Gateway Configuration** main menu, type **1** to begin configuring the SOCKS proxy\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/storagegateway/latest/userguide/images/LocalConsoleLogin.png)